 About our flights to Blenheim

-Air New Zealand operates daily non-stop flights to Blenheim from Auckland and Wellington, with connections across the domestic network.
-With all our domestic airfares you can choose seat, seat+bag, flexichange or flexirefund fare types.
+Air New Zealand operates daily non-stop flights to Blenheim from Auckland and Wellington, with connections across the New Zealand domestic network.
+With all our New Zealand domestic airfares you can choose seat, seat+bag, flexichange or flexirefund fare types.
 Flexichange gives you the flexibility to change your flight with no change fees while flexirefund is fully refundable.
 Find out more about our New Zealand domestic seat options.

 Measuring 72 kilometres from end to end, Queen Charlotte Track passes through lush coastal forest and along ridges that deliver breath-taking views of sky, ocean, beaches and bays.

 Things to see and do when you visit Marlborough

 To enjoy the best of Marlborough, we recommend you pick up a rental car at the airport.
 Alternatively, you could use local operators to shuttle you around the region.
 Bikes are also a great form of transport in Marlborough, if your aim is mainly to explore wine and food across the Marlborough plains.